 Fried walleye is a must-try Minnesota classic food!
 Friday fish fries are held throughout the state all summer long and walleye is the headliner.
-Whether you enjoy it on a sandwich slathered in tartar sauce or eaten solo, it’s a delicious meal.
-Served with butter and lemon, it is so delicious.
+Whether you enjoy it on a sandwich slathered in tartar sauce or eaten solo, this is one delicious meal.
+No deep fryer needed!
+Extra delicious when served with lemon wedges and a little butter.

 Why This Recipe Works

-It is not quite fishing season here in the land of 10,000 lakes, but it is on the horizon!
+Fishing season is a big deal here in the land of 10,000 lakes.
 One of the tastiest and most common types of fish to eat in Minnesota is walleye, our state fish.
+Here are a few reasons why I adore this recipe:

 Like any fish, it can be made in a number of ways, but a good pan fried walleye dinner is a must-eat for anybody visiting the state or wanting a little taste of Minnesota.

-This fish recipe was passed down from family, so it is tried and true!
+This fish recipe was passed down from family, so it is tried and true times a thousand!

 Fried walleye is a must-try Minnesota classic food!
 Friday fish fries are held throughout the state all summer long and walleye is the headliner.
 Whether you enjoy it on a sandwich slathered in tartar sauce or eaten solo, it’s a delicious meal.
 Served with butter and lemon, it is so delicious.Recipe Ingredients